September 30, 2022

-So now, successful transactions have a couple added variables: emotion and storytelling.
+So now, successful transactions have a couple of added variables: emotion and storytelling.

 Sure, you’re selling something worth buying, and you know how to price accordingly and promote yourself.
-That is seriously tough work, and something to be proud of.
+This is seriously tough work and you should be proud of getting this far.

 In this regard, the challenge businesses now face is to understand and implement two things:

-- Solutions for negative emotions that are likely to come up throughout the customer journey.
+- Solutions for negative emotions are likely to come up throughout the customer journey.

-- Branding (through design, stories, messages, etc.) that creates and augments positive emotions throughout the journey.
+- Branding (through design, stories and messages) creates and augments positive emotions throughout the journey.

 Finding your voice

-It’s a useful insight, but there’s more to it.
+It’s valuable insight, but there’s more to it.

-What if they don’t need a hole, they need to hang a hand-selected painting to add character and style to their room?
-Perhaps that makes them proud, and impresses their friends when they visit.
+What if they don’t need a hole?
+Do they need to hang a hand-selected painting to add character and style to their room?
+Perhaps that makes them proud and impresses their friends when they visit.